 - 2. Open a hot water faucet.
 The boiler should turn on and the gas in the gas supply line will be purged. - 3.
 Leave the faucet on until the boiler shuts down due to a lack of gas supply, and then turn off the hot water faucet. - 4.
-Unclasp the 3 buckles that fix the cover to the boiler, and then remove the cover by lifting it and pulling it outward.
+Remove the front cover by loosening the 4 Phillips head screws securing it to the case.